juftin/camply/README.md

 # yellowstone-camping

-Camping Reservation Scraper for Yellowstone National Park
+Camping Reservation Scraper for Yellowstone National Park.
+This simple Python application will continuously check Yellowstone's Campground Availability API and let you know as soon as a reservation is available with a Push Notification on your Android or iOS device.
+Don't stress about finding a campsite in that booked out campground, let `yellowstone-camping` do the work for you.

 ## How to set up your campsite search